-Participants are responsible for investment decisions in all accounts, including Participant funded and Company funded accounts.
+In accordance with IRC Section 404(c), Participants are responsible for investment decisions in all accounts, including Participant funded and Company funded accounts.
 Investments can be made among various investment options in 1% increments.
 In the absence of Participant directed allocation, contributions are invested in a Schwab Managed Retirement Trust FundTM based on a Participant's date of birth and estimated retirement date.
 In connection with a change in allocation of a Participant's or the Company's future contributions among the investment options or a change in the allocation of existing investments, the purchases and sales due to fund transfers are transacted at the funds' end of day net asset value on the day the transaction is initiated.

-Participant investment options consist of certain investment funds including mutual funds and money market funds with registered investment companies and common/collective trust/separate accounts, as well as the Schwab Personal Choice Retirement Account ("PCRA").
+Participant investment options consist of the Schwab Personal Choice Retirement Account ("PCRA") and certain investment funds including mutual funds with registered investment companies and common/collective trust/separate accounts.
 The PCRA is a self-directed brokerage account allowing Participants to make investments that are not included as one of the Plan's options.
 In-kind distributions are allowed from the PCRA.
 The Humana Unitized Stock Fund invests primarily in the Company's stock with a small portion held in a money market fund to provide liquidity and to accommodate daily transactions.